poeqic/qic/README.md

 `ValidChars = "Char1Name,Char2Name,Char3Name"`
 > If value is `= ""` or not specified every chat-line can trigger the search/commands, regardless if you send the line or someone else.
 > Excluded are the Chat-Channels: `Trade, Global, Whisper`
 > If value is `= "Char1Name,Char2Name"` and so on, only chat messages from one of these Characters can trigger the search/commands.
-This enables commands in all chat channels (`Trade`, `Global`, `Whisper`).
+This enables commands in all chat channels (`Trade`, `Global`).
 > Be careful of typos

 `PageSize = `